-Aboriginal nations and organizations are at various stages in exercising local sovereignty.
-The Supreme Court of Canada, in the Van der Peet case, stated that the sovereignty of Aboriginal societies must be reconciled with Crown sovereignty.
-You will come away from the program with an understanding of what a reconciled model of governance would look like after exploring and discussing traditional forms of Aboriginal governance, while gaining a fuller understanding of the colonial forms of governance.
+Indigenous nations and organizations are at various stages in exercising local sovereignty.
+The Supreme Court of Canada, in the Van der Peet case, stated that the sovereignty of Indigenous societies must be reconciled with Crown sovereignty.
+You will come away from the program with an understanding of what a reconciled model of governance would look like after exploring and discussing traditional forms of Indigenous governance, while gaining a fuller understanding of the colonial forms of governance.

 Successful self-governance begins with a complete understanding of the constitutional and legal framework regarding the various levels of governments.
-Learn from an Aboriginal case study — implementing their self-government agreement.
+Learn from an Indigenous case study — implementing their self-government agreement.

 What does the program offer?

 - Examples of traditional forms and processes of governance

 - Examples of traditional political philosophies and world-view

 - Transition from traditional governance to legislated governance

 - Reconciling traditional and contemporary forms of governance

 - A look at sovereignty and inherent right to self-determination

 - Understanding of legal frameworks for various levels of governments